ArduPilot/ardupilot_wiki/common/source/docs/common-vio-tracking-camera.rst

 ..  youtube:: HCyTt0xK8CQ
     :width: 100%

 This article explains how to setup an `Intel Realsense T265 <https://store.intelrealsense.com/buy-intel-realsense-tracking-camera-t265.html?_ga=2.225595998.511560227.1566178471-459370638.1562639781>`__ for use with ArduPilot as a substitude for a GPS allowing position control modes like Loiter, PosHold, RTL, Auto to work.
 This method uses a python script running on an RPI companion computer to send position information to ArduPilot without the use of `ROS <https://www.ros.org/>`__.
+The `setup using ROS is here <https://ardupilot.org/dev/docs/ros-vio-tracking-camera.html>`__.

 What to Buy
 -----------

 - `Intel RealSense Tracking Camera T265 <https://www.intelrealsense.com/tracking-camera-t265/>`__
-- `Raspberry Pi 4 <https://www.raspberrypi.org/products/raspberry-pi-4-model-b/>`__ (recommended) or `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`__
+- `Raspberry Pi 4 <https://www.raspberrypi.org/products/raspberry-pi-4-model-b/>`__ (2GB or 4GB recommended, 8GB has issues) or `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`__
 - 16GB (or larger) SD card
 - `PiConnectLite <https://www.rpanion.com/product/pi-connect-lite/>`__ to connect the RPI to the autopilot (optional)